51Degrees/documentation/src/examples/customelement/onpremise.md

 ```
 @endsnippet
 @startsnippet{java}
-First lets change the class to extend `OnPremiseAspectEngineBase` (which partially implements
+First let's change the class to extend `OnPremiseAspectEngineBase` (which partially implements
 `OnPremiseAspectEngine`).
 This has the type arguments of
 `AgeData` - the interface extending @aspectdata which will be added to the @flowdata, and
-`AspectPropertyMetaData` instead of `ElementPropertyMetaData`.
+`AspectPropertyMetaData` - instead of `ElementPropertyMetaData`.

 The existing constructor needs to change to match the `OnPremiseAspectEngineBase` class.
 So it takes
 the additional arguments of a @datafile path, and a temporary @datafile path.
-This is where the @datafile
+This is  the location of the @datafile
-will that the @aspectengine will use, and the location to make a temporary copy if required.
+that the @aspectengine will use, and where to make a temporary copy if required.

 The constructor will also read the @datafile containing the star signs into memory.
 This is done in another
 method so that it can also be used by the `refreshData` method when a new @datafile is downloaded (this will